 Without any problem!
 You can make the simplest camera in 5 minutes.
 It is called “Pinhole“, but in fact this is Сamera obscūra.
 A hole is made in the box with a needle, the film is tucked in from the opposite side, the “shutter speed” is adjusted by you – with your finger.

-Pinhole allows you to get such strange unusual “dreamy” photos.
-There are many people who still make those cameras, since it does not require any investment.
-Such a camera has its advantages: firstly, the complete absence of optical distortion (there is no lens), and secondly, an infinite depth of field, all objects are always in focus.
+Pinhole allows you to get such strange, unusual “dreamy” photos.
+Many people still make those cameras because they don’t need to spend much money.
+A camera like this doesn’t have any optical distortion, and it has an infinite depth of field, so all objects are always in focus.

 You can try such it, and not necessarily with a film, for a digital camera it is enough to use a black cardboard with a small hole instead of a lens, some people just make a hole in a front body cup.
 But pinhole lenses are also in the market.
 Such pictures look really mysterious!